lawpatch/au-confidentiality/README.md

 ### Structure of incorporating clause

-As the examples above show, the parameters fit into a clause like this:
+As the examples above show, the parameters fit into a clause like this (parameters are indicated with {{curly brackets}}):

 > {{Recipient}} will [keep confidential any confidential information] (https://github.com/lawpatch/au-confidentiality/blob/master/confidentiality_terms.md) of {{Disclosing Party}} about {{subject}} and use it only {{purpose}}. {{Exception}}.